Connecting Native youth to pathways of civic engagement

 Project Spotlight

-• Jenna is hosting a mural competition, celebrating 100 Years of Citizenship.
-Voter registration information and opportunities will be available at the winner unveiling event.
+- Jenna is hosting a mural competition, celebrating 100 Years of Citizenship.
+Voter registration information and opportunities were made available at the winner unveiling event.

-• Royal and Romeo will be passing out goodie bags containing information about the upcoming election to thousands of attendees at the Comanche Nation Fair.
+- Royal and Romeo passed out goodie bags containing information about the election to thousands of attendees at the Comanche Nation Fair.

-• Ian started When Natives Vote, an online awareness campaign (image credit).
-He is planning two community events that include panels on the importance of civic engagement.
+- Ian started When Natives Vote, an online awareness campaign (image credit) inclusive of two community events with panels on the importance of civic engagement.